parasg1999/Donate-India/README.md

 ## Usage

 When approving the transaction, you'll have to use the Account 3 (0x25F3fC22F781d7F76358E38107826f40bf2cBE22) since this account was used to deploy the smart contract.

+The campaigns can be created using any account and the donations can also be made using any account.